 Senyor Vermut

-We already told you about Senyor Vermut in our route for the best bravas in Barcelona, ranking elaborated by @BravasBarcelona in which, by the way, it held the first place.
-But we have also been recommended their croquettes and we have to admit that they are phenomenal.
-Who illustrates the photo, by the way, is its owner.
-An artist.
+We already told you about Senyor Vermut in our guide to the best patatas bravas in Barcelona, a ranking compiled by @BravasBarcelona in which, incidentally, it took first place.
+But we’ve also been recommended their croquettes, and we have to admit that they’re phenomenal.
+The person in the photo, by the way, is the owner.
+A true artist.

 📍Carrer de Provença, 85, L’Eixample,